 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 19/04/2018

 |Page tools: Print Page Print All RSS Search this Product|

 SEASONALLY ADJUSTED ESTIMATES (MONTHLY CHANGE)

 The estimates in this publication are based on a sample survey.
-Published estimates and the movements derived from them are subject to sampling variability.
-Standard errors give a measure of sampling variability (see Standard Errors section).
+Published estimates and movements are subject to sampling variability.
+Standard errors give a measure of sampling variability.
 The interval bounded by two standard errors is the 95% confidence interval, which provides a way of looking at the variability inherent in estimates.
 There is a 95% chance that the true value of the estimate lies within that interval.

 These documents will be presented in a new window.